jaysixco/creating-dns-record/README.md

 <strong> Go back to Client-1 and ping “mainframe” again </strong>.
 - Observe that it still pings the old address (you'll recieve replies from the old IP address) (see screenshot)<br>

-<strong> Observe the local dns cache (ipconfig /displaydns).
+<strong> Observe the local dns cache </strong>.
-1. Type "ipconfig /displaydns"
+1. In the command prompt, type "ipconfig /displaydns"
 - It will show that A (Host) Record is still the old address. </strong> (see screenshot)<br>

 <strong> Flush the DNS cache </strong>